Vulnerability Assessment Policy

 In emergency cases, actions may be taken by the Incident Response Team in accordance with the procedures in the ITS Incident Response Handbook.
 These actions may include rendering systems inaccessible.

-CVE - The Common Vulnerabilities and Exposures (CVE) system provides a reference-method for publicly known information-security vulnerabilities and exposure.
+CVE - The Common Vulnerabilities and Exposures (CVE) system provides a reference-method for publicly known information-security vulnerabilities and exposures.

 SME – Subject Matter Expert

-- August 4, 2015 : v1.4 Added risk rangking meeting section and definitions
+August 4, 2015: v1.4 Added risk ranking meeting section and definitions